MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-cpp.md

 When a user performs an operation that would require providing consent, the SDK calls the `GetUserConsent` method, passing in the destination URL as the parameter.
 It's in this method where one would implement displaying the necessary information to the user, allowing them to make a decision on whether or not they consent to using the service.

-Operations that will trigger the consent flow are:

-- One
-- Two

 ### Consent Options

 - **AcceptAlways**: Consent and remember the decision.